French-Speaking Countries in the World

 Francophone nations across the world

-French is spoken as either an official or a noteworthy language in many nations across the globe.
-It holds various degrees of influence in different regions.
+French is an official or significant language in many countries worldwide.
+It exerts varying degrees of influence across regions.

 French is not only a language but also a cultural and historical connection across the globe.
 From Europe to Africa, the Americas to Asia, French-speaking places contribute to the richness and diversity of the language.